 ACC 115.
-Basic Tax Planning (3) (Fall).
+Basic Tax Planning (3).
 Techniques of federal individual, partnership and corporation income tax preparation.
 Emphasis on tax return preparation, with review of individual income tax law and applications of that law to tax return forms.
 Prerequisite: ACC 121 (may be taken concurrently).
 Recommended preparation: ACC 131 and ACC 132.
 Three lecture.

 1. The individual income tax return

 2. Gross income and exclusions